Skip to main content

-On this page, you’ll find everything you need to know about our Virtual Assessment Centre.
+Congratulations!
+You’ve been invited to take part in a Morrisons Virtual Assessment.
+On this page, you’ll find everything you need to know before you begin.

 We’ve designed our Virtual Assessments to help us find out as much as we can about you, your skills and abilities, and your experience.
 But there’s a lot to know (and prepare) before the day to make sure it goes as smoothly as possible.

 So, we asked some of our team to share some tips and advice to help you make the most of the experience.
-From getting prepared, to understanding what we’re looking for, to being your best in presentations, role plays and interviews.
+From getting prepared, to understanding what we’re looking for, to being your best in presentations, group discussions and interviews.

 We asked some of our team to share their tips and advice to help you make the most of the experience, and you can hear what they had to say here…